-Your credit-utilization ratio measures how much of your available credit you are using.
-The lower this number, the better it is for your credit score.
+Your credit utilization ratio measures how much of your available credit you’re using.
 If you have a high amount of credit card debt, paying it down can boost your credit score.

 Become an authorized user

-When you’re an authorized user, you are added to the credit card account of an existing cardholder.
-You’ll be sent your own credit card that you can use to make purchases.
-The primary credit card account holder, though, is responsible for making all payments.
+As an authorized user, you’re added to an existing user’s account.
+You’ll be sent your own credit card that you can use to make purchases, but the primary account holder remains responsible for making the payments.

-When the primary account holders make their on-time credit card payments, they are reported to the national credit bureaus in your name, too.
-This helps build a record of on-time payments in your credit file, something that can help you build a credit history or improve a bad credit score.
+When the primary account holder makes their on-time credit card payments, they are reported to the credit bureaus in your name, too.
+This develops a record of on-time payments in your credit file, something that can help you build a credit history or improve a bad credit score.

 Most commonly, parents add their children as authorized users to help them build their credit scores.
-If you are an authorized user, make sure to only spend what the account’s primary cardholder and you agreed upon.
+It’s best for you to ask a trusted family member or a partner.
+The credit bureaus often do not recognize authorized users if you join a stranger’s account.
+Plus, if you’re an authorized user, be sure to only spend what the account’s primary cardholder and you agreed upon.

-The most important step to boosting your credit score is to pay your bills on time.
-Paying 30 days past your due date on payments that are reported to the credit bureaus — including mortgage, auto loan, student loan, credit card and personal loan payments – could cause your credit score to fall by 100 points or more.
+The most important step to raising your credit score is to pay your bills on time and in full.
+Paying 30 days past your due date on accounts that are reported to the credit bureaus — including mortgage, auto, student, credit cards and personal loans — could cause your credit score to fall by 100 points or more.

 Be aware, though, that while reporting your rent through these services might help your VantageScore and some alternative versions of your FICO score, it won’t help boost the FICO score that lenders most often use when determining if you qualify for mortgages and other loans.

 You can also sign up with services such as Experian Boost and UltraFICO.
-These link to your checking, savings or money market accounts to give the credit bureaus a better understanding of how you manage your money.
+The former can help you add your utility, rent, telecom and other types of bills to your Experian credit report.
+The latter links to your checking, savings or money market accounts to give the credit bureaus a better understanding of how you manage your money.
 The goal is to help consumers who aren’t paying back loans or haven’t used credit cards extensively build a solid credit score.

-Again, though, while this might boost some versions of your credit score, it won’t help all.
-Experian Boost will increase your FICO Score 8.
+While this might raise some versions of your credit score, it won’t help them all.
+Experian Boost will increase your FICO 8 score.
 Lenders, though, might not use this score when determining if you qualify for a loan.
 And the UltraFICO score is only being offered now through a small group of lenders as part of a limited pilot phase.

-Some banks offer credit-builder loans, small loans that you take out for the sole purpose of paying back.
-The on-time payments will help you build a credit history if you lack one.
-Just make sure to make your payments on time and that you can afford your loan’s monthly payments.
+Some banks offer credit-builder loans, which are small loans that you take out for the sole purpose of paying them back.
+The regular payments will help you build a credit history if you lack one or improve your score through positive payment history.
+Just be sure to make your payments on time and that you can afford them.

 Limit credit inquiries